2018-Stable-Isotope-Fractionation/assignment-intro-r4/README.md

 )

  1. Complete the exercises in [`assignment.Rmd`](assignment.Rmd)
- 2. Make sure that the code in `assignment.Rmd` passes linting checks and renders/knits successfully to HTML
+ 2. Make sure that the code in `assignment.Rmd` passes linting checks and renders/knits successsfully to HTML
  3. Submit by creating a pull request with `submit` as the **base branch** and your instructor as the reviewer

 ## Setup